About Young Jazz Composers

 Our Education Coordinator, Mieke Bruggeman (pronounced Mee-kuh Broo-ga-min), will be there to help you through the entire process!
 Reach out to her at mieke@pjce.org.

-The 2023 Young Jazz Composers cohort at the final concert at The 1905.
-Photo by Douglas Detrick
+The 2024 Young Jazz Composers cohort at the final concert at Alberta Street Pub.
+Photo by Jordan Henline.

 Who is eligible: